 Ambassador Djerejian spoke in detail about the Israeli-Palestinian conflict, which he described as “the core of the Arab-Israeli conflict”, referencing previous research carried out by the James A. Baker III Institute involving both parties that delivered optimistic results, despite the gloomy atmosphere of the moment.
 Djerejian also touched on America’s relationship with the Muslim world in general and the necessity to understand this region thoroughly.

-The meeting also provided a starting point for GPoT Center and the James A. Baker III Institute for future collaborations.
+The meeting also marked a starting point for GPoT Center and the James A. Baker III Institute to collaborate again in the future.